pixelninja/health_check/README.md

 This allows for easy checking of directories that require read/write permissions.

-This also allows for integration with (Nick Dunn's Dashboad extension)[https://github.com/nickdunn/dashboard].
+This also allows for integration with (Nick Dunn's Dashboard extension)[https://github.com/nickdunn/dashboard].
 Simply add the Health Check Panel on the Dashboard page to display directories.

 It lists your manifest/cache and manifest/tmp folders as well as any directories specified in any section using the inbuilt Upload Field or the Unique Upload Field.